On the dynamic toroidal multipoles from localized electric current distributions: Discussion and conclusion

 \section{Discussion and conclusion}

 To finalize, we discuss some statements that are often found in the toroidal literature.

 It is often stated that the toroidal multipole family is a third family, independent of the electric and magnetic ones \cite{Kaelberer2010,Radescu2002,Fedotov2013,Papasimakis2016}.
-Originally, the authors of \cite[Sec.
-4]{Dubovik1974} suggested to replace the $\{\ajm,\bjm,\cjm\}$ by $\{t^{\omega}_{jm},\bjm,\cjm\}$, where $t^{\omega}_{jm}$ are the coefficients of the toroidal part of $\ajm$.
+Originally, the authors of Ref. \onlinecite{Dubovik1974} suggested in Sec.
+4 to replace the $\{\ajm,\bjm,\cjm\}$ by $\{t^{\omega}_{jm},\bjm,\cjm\}$, where $t^{\omega}_{jm}$ are the coefficients of the toroidal part of $\ajm$.
 We have shown that the $t^{\omega}_{jm}$ cannot be separately determined, and can hence not constitute a third independent multipolar family.

 It is also often stated that three multipolar families, including the toroidal one, are needed in order to expand a general charge-current distribution, while the radiation that they emit can be described with only two multipolar families \cite{Radescu2002,Savinov2014,Zhang2015}.
 Starting from Eq. (\ref{eq2:expand}), our analysis makes clear that, indeed, three multipolar families are needed to describe the source, and only two are needed to describe the fields radiated by it.
 It also makes clear that the third family is constituted by the longitudinal multipoles, and {\em not} the toroidal multipoles.
 The fact that the longitudinal field is zero outside the sources explains why the number of necessary multipolar families decreases by one when going from the sources to the fields.